What is Slate.org?

 Slate.org is a free tool for school counselors, independent counselors, and community-based organizations to check on student statuses in the admission process.
 Slate.org also allows counselors to conveniently and securely submit application-related materials directly to colleges and universities.

-We hope Slate.org will be a helpful tool for you to upload documents, track your applicant’s status and receive notice of their decisions.
-Slate.org will allow us to convey a student’s decision to you after a student has viewed it.
+We hope Slate.org is a helpful tool for you to upload documents, track your applicants' statuses, and receive notice of their decisions.
+Slate.org also allows us to convey a student’s decision to you after a student has viewed it.

 How do I register?

 Visit Slate.org and click the registration link in the main toolbar.